Netflix/conductor/README.md

 com.netflix.conductor.server.resources
 com.netflix.workflow.contribs.queue
 ```
-Conductor relies on the guice (4.0+) for the dependency injection.
+The conductor relies on the guice (4.0+) for the dependency injection.
-Persistence has a guice module to wire up appropriate interfaces:
+Persistence has a Guice module to wire up appropriate interfaces:

 ```java
 com.netflix.conductor.dao.RedisWorkflowModule